LATEST. Digital Nomad Visa

 Read how we helped a family to apply for a long-stay non lucrative so they could start their new life in Javea on the Northern Costa Blanca.

 The Spanish Golden Visa scheme offers British citizens a path to residency in Spain.
 The most common method is through an investment of €500,000 made through one or a number of property purchases totalling at least this amount.
 Spanish residency also conveys visa free access to the Schengen zone.
 We can provide all of the advice and support to help people through the Golden Visa Spain application process.

 READ MORE: How to apply for a Spanish Golden Visa

 Digital Nomad Visa

-Over 40 countries across the world offer such visa opportunities and Spain will soon be added to the list.
-Here is what we know about the visa so far.
+Over 40 countries across the world offer such visa opportunities and Spain is now added to that list.
+Learn more.

 UK Citizen and passport holder married to an EU Citizen and passport holder.